AhmedElsherbini/Cblaster_stats/README.md

 Currently, there are three files.

-1. database_percentage_*your_file*.csv (The main output where you can find for each species the count of your species in the binary file , the number of assembled genomes and the percentage of (count/assembly)*100.
+1. database_percentage_*your_file*.csv (The main output where you can find for each species the count of this species in the binary file, the number of assembled genomes per NCBI assembly database, and the percentage of (count/assembly)*100.
 2. *your_file*_tree.png.
 This is just a basic tree that links your isolates together.
 3. *your_file*_tree.nwk.
 If you like to take this tree to another tool (iTOL,FigTree,..)